thrivinginacademia/grantwriting/README.md

 > “Have something to say, and say it as clearly as you can, That is the only secret of style” -Matthew Arnold

+If you've been following along with the *Exercises* in this guide, you've already written a complete draft.
+Congratulations!
+Especially if it was your first time writing on this subject, it might have been painful.
+But don't let it be: the first draft of an idea WILL be badly written!
+Rejoice in producing crappy prose.
+As you revise it, you will make it clearer, and in the process will understand the ideas better yourself.
+The first step is always to organize your ideas to the extent that is currently possible, then start drafting.
+Importantly, separate drafting from editing.
+It can be very tempting to write and re-write a setence over and over, essentially flipping back and forth between drafting and editing, without getting any farther along in your draft.
+Don't do that!
+Remember these words: "Write when you write, edit when you edit."

 {% include youtubePlayer.html id="G5UGU9MV7Z0" %}
 <br>
+> K.I.S.S., Keep It Simple, Students!

 Much of scientific writing is needlessly complex and obscures, rather than illuminates, the meaning.
 Consider the following sentence:
 * “An understanding of the causal factors involved in excessive drinking by students could lead to their more effective treatment.”